Stephen-Kimoi/travel-journal/README.md

 # TRAVEL JOURNAL

-This is a simple example of a travel journal created in react It is a practice on how to use props to pass data into a component.
+- his is a simple example of a travel journal created in react
+- It is a practice on how to use props to pass data into a component.
 ---
 ## UI
 ![UI](UI.png)